-If a licensee believes that the NRC is either using this regulatory guide or requesting or requiring the licensee to implement the methods or processes in this regulatory guide in a manner inconsistent with the discussion in this Implementation section, then the licensee may file a backfit appeal with the NRC in accordance with the guidance in NUREG-1409, "Backfitting Guidelines," (Ref.
-15) and the NRC Management Directive 8.4, "Management of Facility-Specific Backfitting and Information Collection" (Ref.
+If a licensee believes that the NRC is either using this regulatory guide or requesting or requiring the licensee to implement the methods or processes in this regulatory guide in a manner inconsistent with the discussion in this Implementation section, then the licensee may file a backfit appeal with the NRC in accordance with the guidance in Management Directive 8.4, "Management of Facility-Specific Backfitting and Information Collection" (Ref.
+15) and the NRC NUREG-1409, "Backfitting Guidelines," (Ref.
 16).